pplmx/setup-custom-action-by-ts/README.md

 ## Troubleshooting

-If you encounter any issues while using `setup-me-action`, please check our [Troubleshooting Guide](docs/troubleshooting.md) for common problems and their solutions.
-If you can't find a solution to your problem, please [open an issue](https://github.com/pplmx/setup-me-action/issues) on our GitHub repository.
+If you encounter any issues while using `setup-custom-action-by-ts`, please check our [Troubleshooting Guide](docs/troubleshooting.md) for common problems and their solutions.
+If you can't find a solution to your problem, please [open an issue](https://github.com/pplmx/setup-custom-action-by-ts/issues) on our GitHub repository.

 ## Contributing